No Formal Education / Overseas Students

 Qualifications

 You will need to provide evidence of any qualifications you have achieved.
+This includes GCSE English and maths.
 If you have no qualifications please email guidance@preston.ac.uk

-Following submission of your evidence you will be required to attend and complete an assessment of your maths and English skills.
-This is determine your level of capability and will be used to identify the level of study you can access.
+During this step, you will be required to attend and complete an assessment of your maths and English skills.
+This is to determine your level of capability and will be used to identify the level of study you can access.

 We recommend that you prepare for your assessment and complete some revision, here are a few links to revision material.